 Registering Products in Google Play

 The Google Play market place allows you to register your application, as well as the in-app products you want to make available to it, without publishing it.
-The following guide gives a brief introduction on uploading your application to Google Play and registering products.
+The following this guide gives a brief introduction on uploading your application to Google Play and registering products.

 Before you can upload your application to Google Play, you must prepare it for submission.